jjjermiah/GCP-for-genomicworkflows/getSRA/README.md

     - using open-source tools such as `pysradb` (https://github.com/saketkc/pysradb) There are two jupyter notebooks in `notebooks/`:

 `notebooks/getSRA_BigQuery.ipynb` is a more developed set of steps to use the bigquery API and constructed a SQL to query the BigQuery table.
-The results are used to create a `csv` and `json` containing the accession IDs and metadata of the SRA data interested in.
+The results are used to create a `csv`  containing the accession IDs and metadata of the SRA data interested in.
-    - after you have configured this notebook with your own query, and all cells in the notebook run without failing to create the `.csv` and `.json` file, save the notebook.
+    - after you have configured this notebook with your own query, and all cells in the notebook run without failing to create the `.csv` file, save the notebook.
-    - the notebook can (likely will) be included as a step in the snakemake file that downloads the SRA files.
+    - the notebook can (unless we use kubernetes) be included as a step in the snakemake pipeline that downloads the SRA files.
-    - the saved metadata files should be in the `main_dir/metadata` directory as `sra_metadata.{json, csv}`
+    - the saved metadata files should be in the `main_dir/metadata` directory as `sra_metadata.{csv}`

 `notebooks/getSRA_pysradb.ipynb` uses an open-source free tool to query the online API.
 I have not completed the notebook as of writing this.